Student Life

 Become a leader in student government and help plan school-wide events and town hall meetings.

-We offer professional and social programming based on identities, including the Black, Latinx, Queer Alliance and Jewish Social Work Caucus.
+We offer professional and social programming based on identities, including the Black, Latinx, Queer Alliance and Jewish Social Work caucuses.

 USC Services

-Many services of the University are available to Suzanne Dwork Peck School of Social Work students.
+Many services of the university are available to Suzanne Dworak-Peck School of Social Work students.

 Find resources for any accomodations you need at USC's Office of Student Accessibility Services.

 USC offers graduate housing and family housing options.
-Many students choose to live off-campus as well, and there are lots of apartment complexes near campus.
+Many students choose to live off-campus as well, and there are many apartment complexes near campus.

-The larger university offers many health and wellness resources that you'll have full access to as a Social Work student.
-Resources include:
+The university offers many health and wellness resources that you have full access to as a social work student.

 - Medical care and mental health services through USC Student Health

-- Wellness events and guides from USC Student Affairs
+- Wellness events and guidance from USC Student Affairs

 - The Village Fitness Center offers three state of the art fitness studios, a weight room featuring Hammer Strength benches & racks, and an extensive selection of ellipticals, bikes and treadmills.

-- A public safety app that lets you immediately connnect with emergency responders on campus.
+- A public safety app lets you immediately connect with emergency responders on campus.